bmcdorman/libbattlecreek/Readme.markdown

   - For open loop position control:
     - mode = "position"
     - open_loop = true
-    - positiion = The desired position in meters (in the wheel rotational frame)
+    - positiion = The desired position in meters
-    - velocity = The desired velocity in meters/second (in the wheel rotational frame)
+    - velocity = The desired velocity in meters/second
   - For closed loop position control:
     - mode = "velocity"
     - open_loop = false
-    - position = The desired position in meters (in the wheel rotational frame)
+    - position = The desired position in meters
-    - velocity = The desired velocity in meters/second (in the wheel rotational frame)
+    - velocity = The desired velocity in meters/second
   - For open loop velocity control:
     - mode = "velocity"
     - open_loop = true
-    - velocity = The desired velocity in meters/second (in the wheel rotational frame)
+    - velocity = The desired velocity in meters/second
   - For closed loop velocity control:
     - mode = "velocity"
     - open_loop = false
-    - velocity = The desired velocity in meters/second (in the wheel rotational frame)
+    - velocity = The desired velocity in meters/second
+  - For closed loop power control:
+    - mode = "power"
+    - power = The desired power from -1.0 to 1.0

 `robot/set_motor_calibration`
 -----------------------------